Thompson Cottage

-The Thompson Cottage, also called the James Marshall Cottage, was a tenant farmer's house built by James Marshall about the time of the American Revolution.
-It is located in Concord Township, Delaware County, Pennsylvania.
+The Thompson Cottage, also known as the James Marshall Cottage, is an historic, American tenant farmer's house that is located in Concord Township, Delaware County, Pennsylvania.

-A free black, Thomas Thompson, bought the house and 2 acres in 1847.
+It was added to the National Register of Historic Places on April 13, 1977.

+History and architectural features

+Built by James Marshall sometime after 1774, likely near the time of the American Revolution, it was purchased with two acres of land by Thomas Thompson, a free Black, in 1847.
 He and his descendants lived there until 1971.
 It is an excellent example of an unaltered eighteenth century tenant farmer's homestead.
-The building was built sometime after 1774.

 It was added to the National Register of Historic Places on April 13, 1977.